 The three most common medications used in this class of drugs include (Akbari & Khorasani-Zadeh, 2020):

-Although not used frequently, the osmotic diuretic, Mannitol, can be given intravenously to promote a decrease in intracranial pressure (ICP) following a traumatic brain injury with the accompanying cerebral edema (Drugs.com, 2018).
+Although not used frequently, the osmotic diuretic Mannitol can be given intravenously to promote a decrease in intracranial pressure (ICP) following a traumatic brain injury with accompanying cerebral edema (Drugs.com, 2018).

 According to Arumugham and Shahin (2021), Mannitol is given to rapidly decrease the intracranial pressure with the results of a reduced ICP evident within one hour.
 However, it is possible for a rebound in the ICP in the initial phase of therapy.
 Mannitol may also be used for treatment during an episode of acute renal failure to rid the body of excess waste products within the body.

-In giving diuretic medications, the intended effects are usually lower blood pressure, reduction in swelling, decreased intraocular pressure in patients with glaucoma or decreased ascites in patients with liver disease.
-However, there are also other things to consider when giving diuretics, just as there are when giving other medication.
+In giving diuretic medications, the intended effects are usually lower blood pressure, reduction in swelling, decreased intraocular pressure in patients with glaucoma, or decreased ascites in patients with liver disease.
+However, there are also other things to consider when giving diuretics, just as there are when giving other medications.
 It is important to be aware of possible side effects that accompany these fluid-related changes.
-When the physician is prescribing the diuretic or any drug, they will consider the possible side effects when deciding which diuretic to prescribe.
+When physicians are prescribing a diuretic or any drug, they will consider the possible side effects when deciding which diuretic to prescribe.

 The side effects of diuretics are dependent on the specific medication.
 Mandal (2019) provides side effects for carbonic anhydrase inhibitors, loop diuretics, potassium-sparing diuretics, and thiazide diuretics.

 The main side effects of carbonic anhydrase inhibitors include (Mandal, 2019):

 - Kidney stones